datenanfragen/website/content/en/donate.md

 * <a id="donation-receipt-howto"></a>**How do I get a receipt for my donation?**

     If you require a receipt from us in order to prove to your tax authority that you donated to a public-benefit organization, we can provide you with one.
-Generally, we only issue receipts for payments made via bank transfer, direct debit, PayPal or credit card.
+Generally, we only issue receipts for payments made via bank transfer, direct debit, or PayPal.

     After your donation, you will be redirected to a page where you can download a (German) receipt for your donation if you donated an amount less than 300 €.
     For a larger donation, you will have to send us an email at [vorstand@datenanfragen.de](mailto:vorstand@datenanfragen.de), and tell us your donation ID and address, so that we can create an extended receipt for you.